-Where your workplace is your classroom and your employer is your teacher ...
-Future Pathways is a practical work experience programme designed to introduce younger senior students to the world of work by developing vital skills and attributes needed by employers in real work situations.
-In short, they learn how to work!
-Students will be contracted to the course and to an employer.
-In addition to classroom learning, students complete a maximum of 10 weeks' work experience together with projects their teacher and employer will assess on-the-job.
+Future Pathways is a practical work experience programme designed to introduce Year 11 students to the world of work developing vital work force based skills and attributes needed by employers in real work situations.
+In addition to classroom learning, students complete a maximum of 10 weeks' work experience together with projects their teacher and employer will assess on-thé-job.

-Practical, fun and applied best describes the knowledge learning for a Future Pathways student.
-From 'how to get a job in five minutes' to creating a stand out curriculum vitae (CV) and negotiating a workplace agreement with a real employer, students build a self-confidence that puts them ahead of their peers in terms of a real awareness of what employers want and need from them as future members of the workforce.
-Students learn how to write for business, start work in a new workplace, workplace health and safety skills, understand the duties of an employee, and their rights and responsibilities at work under law.
+From 'how to get a job', creating an outstanding curriculum vitae (CV) and negotiating a workplace agreement with a real employer, students can increase self-confidence that gives them the edge in the real world of work.
+Students learn how to , find a job, how to adapt and thrive in a new job, workplace health and safety skills, understand the duties of an employee, and their rights and responsibilities at work.
 They also complete a Workplace First Aid certificate, qualifying them for two years as workplace first responders.
-The routine of a Future Pathways student forces them to quickly learn how to manage their normal school studies with work experience commitments, to be communicative, organised and prepared.
+The routine of a Future Pathways student forces them to quickly learn how to manage their school studies around work experience commitments, to be communicative, organised and prepared.

-Unit Standard 4249 - Describe obligations of an employee (3 credits) Unit Standards 6400, 6401 and 6402 - Workplace First Aid Certificate (4 credits) Prepare for work experience by "Gotta Get Me A Job"
+Unit Standard 4249 - Describe obligations of an employee Prepare for work experience by "Gotta Get Me A Job"

-Carry out a 10 week work experience block through Unit Standard 10780 - Complete a work experience placement Unit Standard 543 - Work in a new workplace (3 credits) Unit Standard 504 - Produce a Curriculum Vitae (2 credits)
+Unit Standard 10780 - Complete a work experience placement Unit Standard 543 - Work in a new workplace Unit Standard 504 - Produce a Curriculum Vitae

-Reflection and evaluation of 10 work experience block through Unit Standard 10780 - Complete a work experience placement (3 credits) Unit Standard 1978 - Describe basic employment rights and responsibilities, and sources of information and/or assistance (3 credits) Additional GATEWAY short courses (11 credits), or other appropriate optional unit standards, such as 102 (3 credits) or 24871 (2 credits)
+Unit Standard 10780 - Complete a work experience placement - reflection and evaluation of 10 work experience block US496 - Produce, implement, and reflect on a plan to improve own personal wellbeing Unit Standards 6400, 6401 and 6402 - Workplace First Aid Certificate Additional GATEWAY short courses, or other appropriate optional unit standards, such as 102 (3 credits) or 24871 (2 credits)

-Completion of any outstanding work and preparation for NCEA Level 2 Future Pathways
+Completion of any outstanding work; and preparation for NCEA Level 2 Future Pathways